SIZE:

 Cucumber?

 Capelin is a small fish with a slender, elongated body.
 Its head is triangular with a slightly forward jaw.
 Its back is olive.
-Its belly is silvery white, and its sides are gray.
+Its belly is silvery white, and its sides are grey.
 It has a high dorsal fin.

 At spawning time, the male’s fins lengthen and some of its scales grow into hair-like growths.